The Railway Series: References in popular culture

 Satirical magazine Private Eye produced a book called Thomas the Privatised Tank Engine, written in the style of The Railway Series.
-The stories were strongly critical of private railway companies and the Government of John Major, and covered subjects such as the Channel Tunnel, London Underground, transport of radioactive waste and the perceived dangerous state of the railways.
+The stories were strongly critical of private railway companies and the Premiership of John Major, and covered subjects such as the Channel Tunnel, London Underground, transport of radioactive waste and the perceived dangerous state of the railways.

 Andrew Lloyd Webber wanted to produce a musical television series based on The Railway Series, but Awdry refused to give him the control he wanted.
 Lloyd Webber would go on to compose the 1984 musical Starlight Express, and create The Really Useful Group, a name inspired by the catchphrase "Really Useful Engines".

 There have been three adaptations of the series produced.
 The first was an unsuccessful pilot in 1953, which was filmed live and had a number of technical errors.
 Around three decades later came the Thomas the Tank Engine and Friends series, which premiered in 1984 and concluded in 2021.
 This was followed by Thomas & Friends: All Engines Go!, a spin-off of the previous series which uses 2D animation and a more cartoonish style.